 Loss Prevention Checklist: Insights to help safeguard your Christmas revenue

-As retailers look forward to Christmas season revenue, they will also have to grapple with heightened risk of shrink due to an increase in organised retail crime (ORC) and shoplifting.
+As retailers look forward to the holiday season revenue, they will also have to grapple with heightened risk of shrink due to an increase in organized retail crime (ORC) and shoplifting.
 Take the time now to develop a loss protection plan that will safeguard your Christmas revenue.

 After a year and a half of disruptions, lockdowns, re-openings, and re-lockdowns, Christmas 2021 will be a welcome source of revenue for retailers.
 But it will also be an opportunity for theft — and this year, the risk of theft may be even higher than usual.

-Couple these concerns with the coming Christmas season, and retailers will want to leverage every tool at their disposal to combat shrink during the busiest shopping months of the year.
-The good news is there are actions retailers can take now to maximise loss prevention by mitigating theft and its associated risks this Christmas.
+Couple these concerns with the coming holidays, and retailers will want to leverage every tool at their disposal to combat shrink during the busiest shopping months of the year.
+The good news is there are actions retailers can take now to maximize loss prevention by mitigating theft and its associated risks this Christmas.

 Know your patterns

 Understanding how shoppers move into, through, and out of your retail locations is a critical component of loss prevention.
 Do you have multiple entrances and exits?
-Which are most heavily used?
+And which are most heavily used?
 What are your highest traffic times, days, and routes within the store?

 The same is true for identifying patterns of shrink.
 By taking the time to identify which items are statistically most at risk for theft, as well as what are the high value items for this season, retailers are able to make decisions that proactively disrupt theft patterns.

 Any video surveillance system can be useful in identifying these patterns.
 However, retailers looking for options for loss prevention may want to consider enhancing existing surveillance systems with video technology that can detect shelf sweeps, loitering, persons of interest, and crowd formation activity.